San Diego Crime Levels Dip, Even With A Rise In Violent Crime Rates

 Violent crimes like rape and murder have declined drastically, for instance.
 In fact, they dropped by a whopping 12% between 2002 and 2006 alone.
 However, it’s important to note that property crimes have actually risen by a small amount – about 1%.
 Even so, the overall rates of property crime in San Diego were well lower than the national average.
 Even in regards to ultra-violent crimes like murders, San Diego still had the lowest murder rate of the ten largest American cities as of data collected in 2013.

 San Diego and Current DUI Statistics

 Of course, everyone immediately thinks of offenses like theft, murder, and rape when someone says the word “crime”… but what about offenses like driving under the influence, notes Yuba City DUI Attorneys?
 During the year 2005 alone, nearly 17,000 Americans were killed in an accident related to drunk driving.
-Nearly 4500 auto-related deaths occurred in California alone in 2005 and, according to Sacramento Personal Injury Lawyers, an estimated 40% of those were the direct result of someone’s decision to drive drunk.
+Nearly 4500 auto-related deaths occurred in California alone in 2005 and, an estimated 40% of those were the direct result of someone’s decision to drive drunk.